2Latinos/nuntiux/README.md

 Nuntiux is an Elixir library to mock registered processes.
 Its main use case is to intercept messages sent to specific processes and to allow the consumer to act upon them.

-It is a sister application to [nuntius](https://github.com/2Latinos/nuntius) initially developed by Brujo Benavides and Paulo Ferraz de Oliveira, now replicated as a learning exercise, though our goal is to have the same (equivalent) interface and target the same use cases in an initial release.
+It is the Elixir-native equivalent of [nuntius](https://github.com/2Latinos/nuntius), initially developed by Brujo Benavides and Paulo Ferraz de Oliveira for [CodeSync 2022](https://codesync.global/conferences/code-beam-sto-2022/tutorial/#32building-a-maintainable-open-source-library-with-erlang-otp-a-speedrun).
+It is our goal for the two to have the same (equivalent) interface and target the same use cases in an initial release.

 ## Usage